opendaylight/docs/docs/release-process/milestone-readouts/m0/lispflowmapping.rst

 3. Project Category: Protocol

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - LISP, mapping service, overlay control pane, VXLAN-GPE
+4. Project Labels: LISP, mapping service, overlay control pane, VXLAN-GPE

-5. Project PTL:
+5. Project PTL: Vina Ermagan, vermagan@cisco.com, vina_ermagan

-   - Vina Ermagan
-   - vermagan@cisco.com
-   - vina_ermagan

 6. Do you confirm that the list of Project Committers is updated and accurate?
 No